How To Get Better Sleep - Definitive Guide

 Get The Benefits With Less Sleep

-Sleep is no different than any other aspect of our health, the more focus you dedicate to it the better off you will be.
+Sleep is no different than any other aspect of our health, the more focus you dedicate, the better off you will be.

 However, it’s not always possible to get the full 7-9 hours of sleep.
 On the days we can’t get the quantity, we can mitigate the risk by tripling down on the quality of sleep we get.